DixonRes/DixonRes/README.md

 ### Makefile Improvements

-1. **Graceful PML handling**: Build succeeds even when PML library is unavailable
+1. **Robust PML handling**: Build succeeds even when PML library is unavailable
 2. **Default LTO compilation**: The `dixon` executable now uses `-flto` by default for better performance
 3. **Attack programs auto-compilation**: Automatically finds and compiles all `.c` files in `../Attack/` with LTO optimization